-There are two main things that you will get from having autosomal DNA testing done: an estimate of your ancestry by ethnicity or region, and the chance to connect with living relatives.
+There are two main things that you will get from having autosomal DNA analysis done: an estimate of your ancestry by ethnicity or region, and the chance to connect with living relatives.

 Since 23andMe also tests your mtDNA and YDNA, it can also determine your haplogroups.